UPDATED at 10:08 A.M. EST on 2017-10-11

 “We are ready to accept them back,” Zaw Htay said.”
 We have been discussing with Bangladesh about accepting these Muslims back according to a 1993 agreement between Myanmar and Bangladesh.
 We have to negotiate with them on the final process of accepting these Muslims back."

-The agreement allows Rohingya who can prove residence in Myanmar to return to the country.
+The agreement allows Rohingya who can prove residency in Myanmar to return to the country.

 Myanmar officials will place the returned Rohingya in internally displaced persons camps in Taung Pyo Let Wae and Nga Khu Ya villages in northern Maungdaw township, and seek advice from international organizations about building houses for those who lost their homes in the recent violence, Zaw Htay said.